Autarchoglossa

-Autarchoglossa is a clade (evolutionary grouping) of squamates that includes skinks, anguimorphs, snakes, and relatives.
-Autarchoglossa is supported as a monophyletic grouping (i.e. a valid clade) by morphological features in living and extinct lizards and snakes.
-Some phylogenetic analyses based on molecular features such as DNA sequences in living squamates do not support Autarchoglossa.
+Autarchoglossa is a previously recognized suborder of squamates that includes skinks, anguimorphs, snakes, and relatives.

-The recent proposal of the Toxicofera clade places Iguania within Autarchoglossa, which is not supported by morphological analyses.
-Placing Iguania within Autarchoglossa may lead to confusion as Autarchoglossa means "free-tongued", and iguanians do not have this feature.
+The recent proposal of the Toxicofera clade places Iguania within Autarchoglossa, which may lead to confusion as Autarchoglossa means "free-tongued", and iguanians do not have this feature.
 To circumvent this, it has been proposed that Autarchoglossa be renamed to Unidentata (single egg-tooth, a feature both groups share) and be redefined to include Iguania.

-The following are families classified within Autarchoglossa (excluding Iguania):
+The following are families classified under the old definition of Autarchoglossa (excluding Iguania):